 By Simon Gould

-This couch to 5k is a running plan designed to get beginners off their couch and running for 5k (3.1 miles) in 9 weeks on a treadmill.
-Whether you're aiming to do a 5k race at the end or you just want to lose weight and be more healthy, the couch to 5k plan is the one to begin with.
+This couch to 5k running plan is designed to get beginners off their couch and running for 5k (3.1 miles) in 9 weeks on a treadmill.
+Whether you’re aiming to do a 5k race at the end or you just want to lose weight and be more healthy, the couch to 5k plan is the one to begin with.

 Because this schedule is designed for a beginner in mind it is a walk/run plan.
 If you’ve never run before or for some period of time we need to nurture your body back into running again.
 This plan is designed for runners of all ages and all abilities.
 But check with a health care professional before undertaking any exercise program.

 The good thing about doing it on a treadmill is that you have a timer on the console in front of you.
 You can easily see when it’s time to start running or walking when the plan says.
 Running outside you would need a stop watch and you would have to keep looking at it.